Low code platforms

 Low Code Platforms

-Low code platforms compared
+Low code platforms

 Approach